Learning Music-Dance Representations through Explicit-Implicit Rhythm Synchronization

 However, the prediction of dance rhythms cannot rely on the corresponding music when applied to downstream tasks.
 The performance significantly declines when audio signals are available during training while missing in inference.
-To address this problem, we refer to Dropout~\cite{srivastava2014dropout}, a simple yet effective method which initial goal is to prevent model from being dependent on some specific neurons.
+To this end, we refer to Dropout~\cite{srivastava2014dropout}, a simple yet effective method which initial goal is to prevent the model from being dependent on specific neurons.
 Inspired by this paradigm, we propose an audio dropout gate, which randomly drops partial auditory inputs in a mini-batch with constant ratios during training.
-To this end, MuDaR is capable of detecting visual rhythms both with and without music.
+By doing so, MuDaR can detect visual rhythms both with and without music during inference.
 The entire procedure can be formulated as:

-where $f_{inj}$ denotes the output of the RGB injector; AGVA denotes the audio-guided visual attention introduced in Eq.(5)$\sim$(8); Att denotes the multi-head self-attention; $b$ denotes the mini-batch size; and $p$ is the audio dropout rate.
+where $f_{inj}$ denotes the output of the RGB injector; AGVA denotes the audio-guided visual attention introduced in Eq.(5)$\sim$(8); Att denotes the multi-head self-attention; $b$ denotes the mini-batch size; $p$ is the audio dropout rate.

-\textbf{Visual rhythm estimator.} To explore the magnitude of visual appearance, we compute the first-order difference of motion features and RGB features, which are further combined with linear projection.
-Then a linear layer with non-linear activation is used for binary classification,
+\textbf{Visual rhythm estimator.} To explore the magnitude of visual appearance, we compute the first-order difference of motion and RGB features, respectively, and combine them via linear projection.
+Then a linear layer is used for binary classification,

-where $f'_{mot}, f'_{inj}$ are the first-order difference of motion and injected features; $U_{mot}, U_{inj}$ are linear layers with ReLU~\cite{nair2010rectified} activation; $\oplus$ denotes concatenation across the channel dimension; $W_e, b_e$ are parameters of linear classifier; $\sigma$ denotes the sigmoid function.
+where $f'_{mot}, f'_{inj}$ are the first-order difference of motion and injected features; $U_{mot}, U_{inj}$ are linear layers with ReLU~\cite{nair2010rectified}; $\oplus$ denotes concatenation across the channel dimension; $W_e, b_e$ are parameters of classifier; $\sigma$ is the sigmoid function.